microsoft/mu_oem_sample/OemPkg/HelloUefi/readme.md

 # Simple Bootable Media Example

-Barebones example of how to boot to an EFI Application with no dependencies
+Barebones example of how to boot to an EFI Application with no dependencies.

 ## To boot directly to this EFI application perform the following